hudson155/kairo/docs/style-guide.md

 - **Non-null:**
   Prefer the term "non-null" to "not null".

-- **Null vs. undefined:**
-  JavaScript has 2 keywords that indicate the absence of a value.
-  It can sometimes be unclear which one to use.
-  In general, we should **prefer `undefined`**.
-  However, `null` has 2 valid use cases:
-  `null` should be used for React nodes, and in API interaction.
-  Specifically, `null` should be used for 404 responses and to explicitly remove fields in PATCH requests.

 - **Get vs. list vs. search:**
   The term "get" should be used when fetching a particular entity.
   The term "list" should be used when fetching all entities matching a simple condition.
   The term "search" should be used when fetching all entities matching some filter(s).

-- **CSS spacing:**
-  Padding and gaps within containers should be used in place of margin.